KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 >
 > + The output statements might not have any effect if overrides are applied elsewhere in the build system configuration.
 Use the -f option to add the forcevariable override to each output line if you need to work around this restriction.
 >
 > + The script does apply special handling when building for multiple machines.
-However, the script does place a comment before each set of values that specifies which triplet to which they belong as previously shown (e.g., i586-poky-linux).
+However, the script does place a comment before each set of values that specifies which triplet to which they belong as previously shown (例如, i586-poky-linux).

 #### 3.28.2.2.
 Build History Image Information
 The files produced for each image are as follows: